 Different perspectives portraits should only ever be used juxtaposed with portraits.
-FIRST-PERSON PERSPECTIVES

 First-person perspectives can be used on their own, juxtaposed with another first-person perspective or with portraits.

+Object imagery should only be

+used juxtaposed with another

+objects image.
+These can be

+used to tell rich stories about

+our overarching themes, our research, and our disciplines.

+Community photography

-Community photography Community photography overtly demonstrates participation and engagement with the wider community.
+Community photography overtly demonstrates participation and engagement with the wider community.
 It is a reflection of who we are at our core: a community of staff, students, and partners dedicated to making a positive difference in society, as well as in the lives of the individuals with whom we interact.
 We believe it is our role to inspire and equip people to make a difference - and that means cultivating their ability to act and think empathetically.
 There are three categories of community photography used to communicate disciplines and the various aspects of our complex organisation: first-person perspectives, over-the-shoulder perspectives, and campus architecture.